-Contractors seeking to protect their business and family should understand that a Relevant Life Policy (RLP) and Keyman Insurance are not the same thing.
+Contractors seeking to protect their business and family should understand that a Relevant Life Policy (RLP) and Key person insurance are not the same thing.

 Each protection insurance brings a range of different benefits, so contractors need to choose the right product for their needs.

-Both Relevant Life Policies and Keyman insurance are life insurance policies, but RLP’s benefit the contractor’s family whereas Keyman insurance benefits the contractor’s business.
+Both Relevant Life Policies and Key person insurance are life insurance policies, but RLP’s benefit the contractor’s family whereas Key person insurance benefits the contractor’s business.

-Contractors who have existing Keyman policies that they may have been mis-sold the product: Unless a contractor has an ambitious growth plan for their contracting business and has fellow directors or employs senior staff, a Keyman policy is not generally the right protection product for a single person contractor limited company.
+Contractors who have existing Key person policies that they may have been mis-sold the product: Unless a contractor has an ambitious growth plan for their contracting business and has fellow directors or employs senior staff, a Key person policy is not generally the right protection product for a single person contractor limited company.

-Men have a one in seven chance of dying during their working life, and for women it is a one in eleven chance.
+Approximately 1 in 5 men, and 1 in 6 women, will suffer a long-term illness in their lifetime.
+The average age for critical illness claims is only 47 years old.
 And senior employees who suffer serious illness such as a heart attack or stroke may not return for many months or years, if at all.
 Illness or untimely death of a business principal can place a huge financial burden on a small business.

-If a key individual within a business were to suddenly fall ill or suffer an untimely death, then Keyman insurance is there for the company to protect itself against the loss of that key employee.
+If a key individual within a business were to suddenly fall ill or suffer an untimely death, then Key person insurance is there for the company to protect itself against the loss of that key employee.